It really is all about the lake in this part of the world.

 Lake Taupō fills the enormous crater remaining after a colossal eruption some 1800 years ago.
 It must have been immense, with Chinese and Roman writers at the time recording unusually red skies, now thought to have been caused by the volcano’s ash cloud.
 You’d never guess the lake’s violent origins today, but it’s the reason for the region’s incredible geography of mountains, rivers and geothermal activity.

 In recent years, the Taupō region has positioned itself beautifully as the outdoor capital of the North Island, if not New Zealand.
-It may pay to check your visit dates with the excellent local visitors’ information centre – an international ironman or cycling event can make accommodation hard to find.

-Shopping in Taupō is surprisingly good for the size of the town (the outdoor clothing and equipment shops will make you drool), and there are plenty of top-notch and family-friendly restaurants where you can refuel after a busy day.
+Shopping in Taupō is also surprisingly good for the size of the town (the outdoor clothing and equipment shops will make you drool), and there are plenty of top-notch and family-friendly restaurants where you can refuel after a busy day.

 Our family treasures our holidays around the lake, based either in Taupō or in one of the smaller settlements to the south.
 There is a huge range of low-cost outdoor-based activities available – kayaking, mountain biking, swimming, bush walks – that make for an active yet relaxing break.
 The cycle track from the centre of town round to Five Mile Bay is a popular and enjoyable jaunt, and there are bush walks and bike tracks around the powerful Huka Falls that are achievable at any level of fitness.
 That’s why multi-generational holidays work so well here; you can go hard or chill out depending on your age and stage.